cschreib/cobalt/doc/manual/library/packet_system.md

 );
 ```

-The handling code has to answer the request.
+The handling code _has_ to answer the request somehow.
 Either by calling `request_t::answer()` with the answer data in argument, or by calling `request_t::fail()` to inform the sender that the request could not be issued.
 These functions will take care of sending back the appropriate packets.

 In this case, the request did not declare any necessary credentials, so any client can issue it and, if the server can, it will answer.
-Now we will consider another example of a request with required credentials: a client requesting the server to shutdown, and this is only allowed for administrators.
+To illustrate the credentials system, we will consider another example: a request to shutdown the server, which is only available to administrators.
 Credentials are specified as simple strings.
 In this case, the _administrator_ credential is called `"admin"`.
 The only thing to do is to use the `NETCOM_REQUIRES` macro to list the required credentials:

 ```c++
 namespace request {